 What does my NI Charity Number look like?

-Your NI Charity Number starts with NI and contains six digits, for example NI123456.
+Your NI Charity Number starts with NIC and contains six digits, for example NIC123456.
 This number, and the fact that a charity is registered, must be displayed on all printed or online notices, advertisements and other documentation used for soliciting money or property.
 It must also be displayed on bills of exchange, promissory notes, endorsements, cheques and orders for money or goods, invoices, receipts and letters of credit.
 If in doubt, use it anyway!

 Numbers starting with X denote charitable tax status from HMRC and should not be confused with NI charity numbers.